-The University's contribution rates are determined based on the most recently filed actuarial valuation to meet the Plans obligations.
+The University's contribution rates are determined based on the most recently filed actuarial valuation to meet the Plan obligations.

-Recent yearly member and University contributions are summarized in the Pension plan publications site.
+Recent yearly member and University contributions are summarized in the Pension plan annual reports.

 The member contributions are deducted every pay based on the regular salary, excluding special income such as overtime pay, premium pay, bonus pay or second-salary sources.

-In 2022, the University contributions (including a provision for adverse deviation are as follows:
+In 2024, the University contributions (including a provision for adverse deviation) are calculated as follows:

 Normal Retirement Date

-- Teaching Staff: The normal retirement date is the first (1) day of July coinciding with or following the date on which the member attains age 65.
+- Teaching Staff: The normal retirement date is the first (1) day of July coinciding with or following the date on which the member reaches age 65.

-- Support staff or Members on Long-Term Disability*: The normal retirement age is the first (1) day of the month coinciding with or following the day on which the member attains age 65.
+- Support staff or Members on Long-Term Disability*: The normal retirement age is the first (1) day of the month coinciding with or following the day on which the member reaches age 65.